Graph product structure for non-minor-closed classes: Shortcut Systems and -Planar Graphs

-\section{Shortcut Systems}
+\subsection{Shortcut Systems}

-The purpose of this section is to prove our main technical result, \cref{ShortcutPartition}.
-This theorem shows how, given a $(k,d)$-shortcut system $\mathcal{P}$ of a graph $G$, a $H$-partition of $G$ can be used to obtain a $J$-partition of $G^{\mathcal{P}}$ where the layered width does not increase dramatically and the treewidth of $J$ is not much more than the treewidth of $H$.

-For convenience, it will be helpful to assume that $\mathcal{P}$ contains a length-1 $vw$-shortcut for every edge $vw\in E(G)$.
-Since $G^\PP$ is defined to be a supergraph of $G$, this assumption has no effect on $G^{\mathcal{P}}$ but eliminates special cases in some of our proofs.
+We now prove \cref{ShortcutPartition}.
+For convenience, it will be helpful to assume that $\SS$ contains a length-1 $vw$-shortcut for every edge $vw\in E(G)$.
+Since $G^\SS$ is defined to be a supergraph of $G$, this assumption has no effect on $G^{\SS}$ but eliminates special cases in some of our proofs.
+For a given $H$-partition $\mathcal{H}:=\{B_x:x\in V(H)\}$ of a graph $G$, we are frequently interested in the unique vertex $x\in V(H)$ such that $B_x$ contains a particular vertex $v\in V(G)$.
+We express this concisely by writing that ``$P_x$ is the part in $\mathcal{H}$ that contains $v$.''